asimodabas/Patient-Doctor-Sentiment-Analysis/README.md

 ```

 ```
-For sentiment analysis with Realtime : python SentimentRealtimeAnalysis test.py
+For sentiment analysis with Realtime : python SentimentRealtimeAnalysis.py
 ```

 Libraries Used